voytas75/voytas75/README.md

 Feel free to take a look at my projects and contributions, and please don't hesitate to reach out if you have any questions or suggestions for collaboration.

-You can also show your support by tipping me on Ko-fi: [Click here to support me on Ko-fi]($tiplink).
+You can also show your support by tipping me on Ko-fi: $tiplink.
 "@

 Write-Host $_welcome